BandaySajid/amplizard/README.md

 - You can use our ecom test api to test the hook functionality.

-- Get the api from [here](https://github.com/bandaysajid/amplizard-test-ecom-api), make sure to read the docs
+- Obtain the api from [here](https://github.com/bandaysajid/amplizard-test-ecom-api) and be sure to read the documentation.

 ## Contributing